FAQ

 The EF SET is free because we want as many people to benefit from this test as possible.
 The design and development of EF SET borrowed from best practices in software engineering and manufacturing practices to significantly reduce development costs.
 The EF SET is also delivered online with automated scoring, making it possible for EF to offer this powerful tool for free to students and professionals who need to certify their English.

 There are currently three tests available on the EF SET website.
 The EF SET 4 skill test evaluates reading and listening comprehension as well as speaking and writing skills using the power of AI.
+It is our most complete exam.
 The EF SET 2 skill test evaluates only reading and listening comprehension.
 Both of these tests are certifying exams.
 The skills which you have tested as well as your scores are presented clearly on your personalized certificate.
-The EF SET quiz roughly estimates your level in reading and listening comprehension but is mainly just for fun.
+The EF SET practice test roughly estimates your level in reading and listening comprehension in preparation for one of the longer exams.
 It does not issue a certificate.

 An “adaptive” test is a test in which the content of an individual’s test is responsive to the level of language proficiency the person demonstrates as the test unfolds.
 For example, if a person is able to answer every question correctly at the beginning of the test, then much harder questions are presented.
 If, on the other hand, a person struggles with the questions at the beginning of the test, much easier questions are presented next.
 At each stage of the test, the content is adjusted to measure each individual’s ability as precisely as possible.
 This is what allows the EF SET to accurately measure your skills across the full range of CEFR levels in a relatively short amount of time.